 The whole event was organized by Zollhof a tech incubator in Nuremberg.
 The main sponsors of this Hackathon were enterprises from the surrounding area like Adidas, Schaeffler, Siemens Healthineers, Nürnberger Versicherung and Gfk.
 The enterprises provided challenges for the Hackathon in the following six tracks: Health, Sports, Retail, Security, Mobility & Wildcard.
 Within every track, there were about up to four concrete challenges.

 The Hackathon started at 6 pm on Friday with a general welcome speech and presentation of the challenges.
 Every company got five minutes to pitch their challenge to the audience.
 After these pitches, the attendees voted by the show of hands in which track they'll probably take part.
 Every track then got a dedicated area within the event location to start a more detailed Q&A with the participants.

-The first idea which came to our minds was a smart device which is able to collect different sensor data and perform actions (e.g. informing the hospital/Siemens/patients) when a package got damaged or will likely be broken when it arrives.
+The first idea which came to our minds was a smartdevice that is able to collect different sensordata and perform actions (e.g. informing the hospital/Siemens/patients) when a package got damaged or will likely be broken when it arrives.
 For this idea, we were able to find and convince six other attendees to join our team PreTrack.
 Our mission was to save patients' lives with a smart tracking device for the shipment.
-Our team consisted of three rather business related members and five techies.
+Our team consisted of three rather business-related members and five techies.

 Thanks a lot to Zollhof for organizing this awesome event and Siemens Healthineers for providing the challenge and the support.